Ratneshwar Mahadev temple: History

 The Temple is also known as Kashi Karvat (Kashi is the ancient name for Varanasi and karvat means leaning in Hindi).
 The actual time of construction is unknown.
-However, the priests claim it was built by an unnamed servant of Raja Man Singh for his mother Ratna Bai about 500 years ago.
+However, the priests claim that it was built by an unnamed servant of Raja Man Singh for his mother Ratna Bai about 500 years ago.
 According to the revenue records, it was constructed from 1825 to 1830.
 However, according to Dr. Ratnesh Varma of District Cultural Committee, it was constructed by the Amethi royal family.
 James Prinsep, who was an assay master at the Banaras Mint from 1820 to 1830, created a series of drawings, one of which includes the Ratneshwar Mahadev temple.
 He commented that when the temple entrance was underwater, the priest used to dive in the water to conduct worship.

 Some sources claim that was built by Queen Baija Bai of Gwalior in the 19th century.
 According to another story, it was built by a female servant of Ahilya Bai of Indore, named Ratna Bai.
 Ahilya Bai cursed it to lean because her servant had named it after herself.

 Photographs from 1860s do not show the building leaning.
 Modern photographs show a lean of about nine degrees.
 The building is likely leaning due to waterlogged foundation.
 A lightning strike in 2015 caused slight damage to some of the elements of the shikhara.